jina-ai/dalle-flow/README.md

 ### Run in Docker

-We have provided a Dockerfile which allows you to run the server out of the box.
+We have provided [a Dockerfile](https://github.com/jina-ai/dalle-flow/blob/main/Dockerfile) which allows you to run a server out of the box.

-The Dockerfile is using CUDA 11.6 as the base image, you may want to adjust it according to your system.
+Our Dockerfile is using CUDA 11.6 as the base image, you may want to adjust it according to your system.

 ```bash
 git clone https://github.com/jina-ai/dalle-flow.git